MetPX/sarracenia/doc/sr_subscribe.1.rst

 *broker* (often the same as the server itself) and subscribe to the notifications.
-The *sr_post* notifications provide true push notices for web-accessible folders (WAF), and are far more efficient than either periodic polling of directories, or ATOM/RSS style notifications.
+The *sr_post* notifications provide true push notices for web-accessible folders (WAF), and are far more efficient than either periodic polling of directories, or ATOM/RSS style notifications.  sr_subscriber can be used to post messages after they are downloaded, to make them available to consumers for further transfers.

 **sr_subscribe** can also be used for purposes other than downloading, (such as for supplying to an external program) specifying the -n (*notify_only*, or *no download*) will suppress the download behaviour and only post the URL on standard output.
 The standard output can be piped to other processes in classic UNIX text filter style.

 The **sr_subscribe** command takes two argument: action start|stop|restart|reload|status (self described) followed by an a configuration file described below.